YujiSODE/txtMap/README.md

 - `::txtMap::outputMap hexTxt W fileName;`
   it outputs mapping result
 - `::txtMap::outputHexMap cMap fileName;`
-  it outputs mapping result in hexadecimals
+  it outputs hexadecimal map converted from unicode character map

 **Parameters**
 - `$hexTxt`: utf-8 encoded string that is composed of hexadecimal characters (`0-1` and `a-f`)